NickJoslyn/post-obs-stats/README.md

 * The average percentage of packets dropped (NDROP)
 * The average percentage of blocks dropped (PKTIDX)

-**There must be NETBUFST, NDROP, and PKTIDX sub-directories in the same directory as the program.** These sub-directories are where the .png's are saved.
+**Note:** If there is a white row in the waterfall, this is due to that compute node having a different number of gpuspec..headers files.

 Run this program from a storage node (**_or any node with all compute nodes -- include blc18 -- mounted_**)

 ---

 ```
 >>>  python packet_information.py -h
 usage: packet_information.py [-h] [-s SESSION_NAME] [-b NODES_IN_BANK]
                              [-o OLD_SESSION_DATE]
+                             [-n DIRECTORY_NAMES DIRECTORY_NAMES DIRECTORY_NAMES]

 Creates waterfall plots showing packet diagnostics from a GBT observation.
-Plots are saved to NETBUFST, NDROP, and PKTIDX directories.
-Run from storage
+Plots are saved to NETBUFST, NDROP, and PKTIDX directories by default.
+Run
-node (or similar location with all compute nodes mounted)
+from storage node (or similar location with all compute nodes mounted)

 optional arguments:
   -h, --help            show this help message and exit
   -s SESSION_NAME       Session name.
 Default: Last created dibas directory in
                         first compute node of /home/obs/triggers/hosts_running
   -b NODES_IN_BANK      Nodes per bank.
-Program assumes total number of compute
+Program assumes total number of
-                       nodes is multiple of this value.
-Default: 8 (unlikely
+                        compute nodes is multiple of this value.
+Default: 8
-                       to change from default)
+                        (unlikely to change from default)
   -o OLD_SESSION_DATE   Date of non-current observation (YYYMMDD).
 Only use if
                         desired session is not from this semester.
-MUST specify
+MUST
-                       session name.
+                        specify session name.
 Default: 'No'
+  -n DIRECTORY_NAMES DIRECTORY_NAMES DIRECTORY_NAMES
+                        Directory names to store png's.
+Specify 3 locations.
+                        Default: 'NETBUFST NDROP PKTIDX'

 ```

 The defaults are set to run the analysis on the most recent observation.